slviajero/tinybasic/MANUAL.md

 For epaper displays page mode is default.
 Epaper disply integration is in preparation.

 In addition to the displays, VGA output is supported with the FabGL library on ESP32 systems.
 These systems are described in the special systems section.

+### VT52 terminal emulation

+If compiled with HASVT52, BASIC has a full VT52 terminal emulation, including many of the GEMDOS addons.
+Please look at the wikipedia page https://en.wikipedia.org/wiki/VT52 for a full list of the supported ESC sequences.

+All standard commands except the keypad and graphics sequences are supported.
+All GEMDOS extensions except reverse video are supported where it makes sense.
+On color displays, the color code is sent as a VGA color in the range from 0 to 15.

+The most useful VT52 sequences in a BASIC program are the ons manipulating entire line.

+PUT &2, 27, "L"

+inserts a line, while

+PUT &2, 27, "M"

+deletes a line.

+ON LCD displays, switching on the cursor is supported.

+PUT &2, 27, "e"

+switches on a blinking cursor, while

+PUT &2, 27, "f"

+switches it off again.

 ### Secondary serial stream